Guyn/style/packages/typography/README.md

 ## Loading fonts

-Henri's has a special way of embedding fonts.
+Guyn has a special way of embedding fonts.
 Fonts includes can be setup by defining a map containing all the necessary information.
-When this variable is set, Henri's will automatically load the fonts and set all necessary use cases from this config.
+When this variable is set, Guyn will automatically load the fonts and set all necessary use cases from this config.

 ### Defining fonts